-No U.S. Administration, including the Trump Administration, has asserted that sanctions on Iran are intended to bring about the change of Iran's regime, although some experts assert that this might be a desired U.S. goal in the 2018 reimposition of U.S. sanctions.
-But, the support of Iranians seeking reintegration with the international community and sanctions relief helped propel Rouhani-the most moderate of the candidates permitted to run-to a first round victory in the June 2013 presidential election, and to reelection in May 2017.
-Many Iranians cheered the finalization of the JCPOA in July 15, 2015, undoubtedly contributing to Supreme Leader Khamene'i's acceptance of the deal.
+No U.S. Administration, including the Trump Administration, has asserted that sanctions on Iran are intended to bring about the change of Iran's regime, although some experts assert that this might be a desired U.S. goal.
+Iranians seeking reintegration with the international community and sanctions relief helped propel the relatively moderate Rouhani to election victories in both 2013 and 2017.
+Many Iranians cheered the finalization of the JCPOA on July 15, 2015, undoubtedly contributing to Supreme Leader Khamene'i's acceptance of the deal.

-Still, the IRGC and other hardliners control domestic security and the judiciary, and these factions have criticized Rouhani's compromises, particularly in light of the U.S. exit from the JCPOA.
-The security forces have continued to arrest U.S. and dual nationals and to prosecute Rouhani allies on various charges.
+Still, the IRGC and other hardliners control domestic security and the judiciary, and these factions have criticized Rouhani for remaining in the JCPOA despite the U.S. exit.
 In July 2018, the IRGC and Iran's parliament (Majles) called for cabinet changes to address economic mismanagement and, in September 2018, the Majles compelled Rouhani to be questioned about the economic situation.
 In July 2018, Rouhani replaced Iran's Central Bank governor as an apparent gesture to indicate responsiveness to economic concerns expressed by members of Iran's political establishment.
-Still, apparently out of hardliner concern that forcing Rouhani out could touch off massive unrest, there does not appear to be an imminent threat to Rouhani's grip on his office.
+Still, there does not appear to be an imminent threat to Rouhani's grip on his office.
+In February 2019, apparently under pressure from hardliners, Foreign Minister Mohammad Javad Zarif announced his resignation, but Rouhani-apparently as a challenge to the hardliners-did not accept the resignation and reinstated him.
+The security forces have continued to arrest U.S. and dual nationals and to prosecute Rouhani allies on various charges.